In the Flinders Council, 30.0% of workers were Managers, compared to 18.8% in Tasmania.

 - A smaller percentage of local workers employed as Sales Workers (6.5% compared to 9.9%)

-The largest changes in the jobs held by the in Flinders Council workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the Flinders Council between 2011 and 2016 were those employed as:

 - Managers (+14 local workers)